holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

-Such test suite is readable not only to your fellow engineers, but also to non—technical people (Product Owners for example).
+Such a test suite is readable not only to your fellow engineers but also to non-technical people (product owners, for example).

-Now that you know this, the very next time you will want to create a test, think about the end users (your team mates or yourself in 6 months).
-Ask yourself: is it answering _the how_ behind the process this code goes through or not?
+Now that you know this, the very next time you want to create a test, think about the end users (your teammates or yourself in six months).
+Ask yourself: is it answering the _how_ behind the process this code goes through or not?

-## The 'why'
+## The ‘why’

 Why is this endpoint called with that payload?
 Why is number 42 used?
 Why are we wrapping this string in double quotes?
-The why is as important as the how.
+The *why* is as important as the *how*.
 Without it, the unit under the test lacks context.
-Here's an example:
+Here’s an example:

 ```javascript
 describe('Action', () => {